GallowayLabMIT/protocols/docs/protocols/tc/other/transgene_expression_via_ribozyme_switch.rst

 Day 2: Transfection
 -------------------

-1. Transfect 100μg of a plasmid expressing transgene-ribozyme switch cassette per well with PEI by following the :doc:`general transfection protocol <./tc-basics/transient_transfection>`.
+1. Transfect 100μg of a plasmid expressing transgene-ribozyme switch cassette per well with PEI by following the :doc:`general transfection </protocols/tc/tc-basics/transient_transfection>`.
 If your small molecule or the solvent has cytotoxicity, using a lower PEI:DNA ratio of 3:1 is recommended.
 2. Incubate the cells at 37°C for 4-6 hours.
 3. Remove the media from the wells carefully to not lose the cells, and add 100μl of fresh media that contains the small-molecule inducer.
 4. Incubate the cells overnight.